intel/dffml/docs/contributing/codebase.rst

 This means users only have to install what they need.
-TensorFlow is several hundred megabytes, not everyone wants that, or needs that to get machine learning models that preform accurately on their problem.
+TensorFlow is several hundred megabytes, not everyone wants that, or needs that to get machine learning models that perform accurately on their problem.

 All plugins have their base class that they derive from in the main package, which is located in the ``dffml`` directory at the root of the git repo.